AudreyBurki/Publication-list/README.md

 # Peer-reviewed articles
 Prep-prints or links to full paper can be found on this page or on [Researchgate](https://www.researchgate.net/profile/Audrey_Buerki), e-mail me if you cannot find the one you are looking for.
-The datasets and code for papers published after 2018 are available publicly on [OSF](https://osf.io/c6v0t/).
+The datasets and code for papers published after 2018 are available publicly on [OSF](https://osf.io/c6v0t/) for most articles.
 I will add more in the (hopefully) near future.

 ## Pre-print